tpope/vim-pathogen/README.markdown

     call pathogen#infect()

+If you're brand new to Vim and lacking a vimrc, `vim ~/.vimrc` and paste in the following super-minimal example:

+    call pathogen#infect()
+    syntax on
+    filetype plugin indent on

 Now any plugins you wish to install can be extracted to a subdirectory under `~/.vim/bundle`, and they will be added to the `'runtimepath'`.
 Observe: